The ITSCI Programme

-iTSCi assists companies with due diligence and responsible sourcing of minerals from high risk areas.
-It is a joint industry membership programme between the T.I.C. and ITRI (the association for tin producers) designed to assist companies with traceability, due diligence and audit requirements on purchases of minerals from high risk areas as recommended in the OECD Due Diligence Guidelines and UN recommendations.
+ITSCI assists companies with due diligence and responsible sourcing of minerals from high risk areas.
+It is a joint industry membership programme between the T.I.C. and the International Tin Association (formerly ITRI) designed to assist companies with traceability, due diligence and audit requirements on purchases of minerals from high risk areas as recommended in the OECD Due Diligence Guidelines and UN recommendations.

 Our activities are based around inclusivity and encouraging progressive improvement in the supply chain.
 The Programme aims to aid compliance with the US Dodd Frank Law, section 1502 on conflict minerals, in relation to the Rules published by the SEC but is not in itself a certification system.
-It also compliments other initiatives, including the CFSI's Conflict-Free Smelter audit programme (CFSP), the ICGLR's Regional Certification Initiative, and BGR's Certified Trading Chains Initiative (CTC).
+It also complements other initiatives, including the RMI's audit programme, the ICGLR's Regional Certification Initiative, and BGR's Certified Trading Chains Initiative (CTC).

 - Pact: email@example.com

-- The Governance Committee: ITRI (firstname.lastname@example.org) and the T.I.C. (email@example.com)
+- The Governance Committee: International Tin Association (firstname.lastname@example.org) and the T.I.C. (email@example.com)

-The whistleblowermay indicate if for some reason they do not wish the disclosure to be managed by the iTSCi incident reporting officer according to the described process.
+The whistleblower may indicate if for some reason he does not wish the disclosure to be managed by the ITSCI incident reporting officer according to the described process.

 The disclosure can be made verbally, in writing, or via electronic communication in any language.